ic3-software/ic3-reporting-api/doc/plugin/JavascriptTemplate.md

 ## Javascript Widget Template

-A Javascript [widget template](./WidgetTemplate.md) is defining a new widget implemented using plain Javascript/Typescript.
+A Javascript [widget template](./WidgetTemplate.md) defines a new widget implemention using plain Javascript/Typescript.
 That is, it does not require React.

-On top of the common meta definition this kind of template is responsible to implement the `jsCode` method:
+On top of the common meta definition, this kind of template is responsible to implement the `jsCode` method:

 ```typescript
 export interface IPublicWidgetJsTemplateDefinition<T extends FormFieldObject> extends IPublicCommonWidgetTemplateDefinition {